jakenguyen0118/ruby-vs-js-differences/README.md

 ### 4. Interview Practice - EST TIME: 20min
 - Add and answer the following question:
-   - **In Ruby everything is an object?
-Provide one or more examples**.
+   - **Name one major difference between JS and Ruby data types.
+Of course provide one or more examples**.
 - All answers must be at least a paragraph in length however the more you write the more you have to talk about.